 For those who don't meet the requirements

 Students with a Bachelor’s degree from a University of Applied Sciences are not eligible for direct admission to the Master's.
-They can apply for admission to the pre-Master's program (both in Dutch and English).
+They can apply for admission to the pre-Master's programme (both in Dutch and English).

 Students with a partially Dutch degree

 Students who have achieved their qualifications partially in The Netherlands

 Please send a detailed email to the Admissions Office, stating clearly which diplomas you have achieved and in which country you have achieved them.
 We will then advise you which procedure to follow in your specific situation.